-The Christiansburg Downtown Historic District dates to 1792, when the town was established as a county seat and laid out in a courthouse square plan with its two main streets intersecting at the square.
-The district covers the historic governmental, institutional, and commercial core of the Montgomery County town along with its courthouse square and associated monuments.
+The Christiansburg Downtown Historic District dates to 1792, when the town was established as the Montgomery County seat and laid out in a courthouse square plan with its two main streets intersecting at the square.
+The district covers the historic governmental, institutional, and commercial core of Christiansburg, along with its courthouse square and associated monuments.
 Its buildings embody popular architectural forms and styles built between the 1850s and the early 1960s.
 Common architectural details include parapets, storefronts, and decorative sign panels of the Commercial Style, and less common Art Deco details such as low-relief motifs.
 Although the earliest courthouses in Christiansburg no longer stand, the historic monuments and 1937 Work Progress Administration–built Post Office distinguish its town square.
 The earliest building in the district is the Christiansburg Presbyterian Church, completed in 1853.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.